PBL-Pick-By-Light/ES-ESP32-firmware/README.md

 They are responsible for reacting to messages using the [MQTT-Protocol](https://mqtt.org/) and fulfill send assignments.
 These include:
 * Controlling any connected LEDs
-* Functionality to be registered as a new shelf in the complete system
 * Using the microcontrollers memory to save its own shelf-configuration, and
 * have the ability to load a backup back into the main database in case of a critical failure

 For achieving these abilities, the firmware takes care of basic functionality, like:
 * Connecting to a WLAN
-* Setting up a MQTT Client, and
+* Setting up a MQTT Client,
+* register the shelf in a system with (possibly) mutliple shelves, and thereafter
 * listen to any incoming messages

 In conclusion, the firmware acts as heart & soul of the used shelves, for awesome behavior like this: